 During the installation, you will participate in local activities such as learning how to make tortillas or rosquillas, a popular-corn-based dessert in Nicaragua.
 On other days, you may visit a temple, see local art or learn how to make chocolate.
 Program activities are designed for a deep personal and group experience that helps individuals understand more about the culture they are visiting as well as about their own culture, values, and underlying assumptions about global issues like energy poverty.

 Sample week (will vary by project):

-Saturday: Arrive at airport, relax at the hotel and meet GRID staff and other travelers from your group, orientation dinner.
+Saturday: Arrive at the airport, relax at the hotel and meet GRID staff and other travelers from your group, orientation dinner.